Juba Nile Bridge

 The Juba Nile Bridge is composed of two adjacent 252 meter spans over the White Nile in Juba, South Sudan, on the Juba-Nimule Road, and until 2022 provided the only access over the River Nile to South Sudan.
-It was built in 1972 during the regime of General Gaafar Nimeiry, from two World War II era bridges.
+It was built in 1972 during the regime of General Gaafar Nimeiry, from two World War II era bridges, costing $2.5 million at the time.
 It was re-opened in January 2012 after major repair works following an accident in 2010 which left one lane of the bridge unusable for heavy vehicles.
-A new bridge, the Freedom Bridge, was opened in 2022 a small distance upstream.
+A new bridge, the Freedom Bridge, costing over 92 million dollars, was opened in 2022 a small distance upstream.